chucklever/i-d-rpc-tls-pseudoflavors/draft-cel-nfsv4-rpc-tls-pseudoflavors.md

 The distinction between RPC auth flavors and pseudo-flavors is described in {{Section 13.4.2 of RFC5531}}.

-This document requests allocation of several RPC auth pseudo-flavors that servers may advertise to clients but are not used in individual RPC transactions, as follows:
+This document specifies several new RPC auth pseudo-flavors that servers may advertise to clients and that clients may use in individual RPC transactions, as follows:

 * The new RPC auth pseudo-flavor AUTH_NONE_MPA indicates that the client may use the AUTH_NONE RPC auth flavor in RPC transactions only